 The Nevada State College (NSC) Administrative Faculty Merit Pay Policy supports the College’s commitment to reward excellence.
 Merit Pay is awarded to recognize and retain high-performing Administrative Faculty who make significant contributions to the mission and goals of NSC.

 Academic Faculty: Generally consists of those professional staff members who specifically create and disseminate scholarly information through teaching, or providing counseling or library services closely and directly supportive of teaching and research.
-(See NSHE Code, Title 4, Chapter 3, Section 2(1)(d) and Chapter 3, Section 2 (a) and Section 3(a) of the NSC Bylaws).
+(See NSHE Board of Regents Handbook, Title 4, Chapter 3, Section 2(1)(b) and NSC Bylaws Chapter 3, Section 2 (b) and, Chapter 3, Section 3(a)).

 Fiscal Year: Period beginning July 1 of one year and extending through June 30 of the next year.

 Institutional Base Salary (IBS): The annual compensation paid by the College for an individual’s appointment, whether that individual’s time is spent on research, instruction, administration, or other activities.
 IBS excludes any income that an individual earns outside of duties stipulated in the employee’s basic appointment.

 Merit Pay: Addition to Institutional Base Salary earned by eligible Administrative Faculty for high levels of performance as documented in the annual evaluation report.

 Merit Pool: Total funds allocated as a designated percentage of NSC’s annual budget.